StrangeCoder1729/GestureVision/README.md

 ## Credits

-This project is inspired by the work of Nicholas Renotte, who has created educational content and examples related to hand tracking and TensorFlow.js.
+This project is inspired by the work of [Nicholas Renotte](https://github.com/nicknochnack), who has created educational content and examples related to hand tracking and TensorFlow.js.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements